aiidateam/aiida-core/docs/source/developers.rst

 South migrations: quick tutorial
 ++++++++++++++++++++++++++++++++

+..
+NOTE:: At the moment south migrations have been disabled!

 When changing the database schema (that should happen rarely, we hope), we use Django South to manage the migrations.